 If it’s online, it’s always available…

 Another benefit to banking digitally is that your bank is virtually always open and you typically have more communications options (email, instant messaging, chat, phone…), which means you can manage your money on your own time, and no one else’s.
 And for freelancers with an ever-changing schedule, this flexibility really comes in handy!
-You can take care of a lot of your banking transactions (depositing checks, making transfers, checking your balance) any day, any time.
+You can take care of a lot of your banking transactions (depositing checks, making transfers, request a payment…) any day, any time.
 The actual exchange of funds usually occurs during standard business hours, but ordering a money transfer on Sunday, means you can focus on your clients on Monday!

 …and it’s just as safe